When you are invited to the Admin Console as an admin, you receive an email invitation. You must accept it to get started.

 Encryption settings generate a dedicated encryption key for extra layers of control and security.

-To access the Support options, navigate to the Support tab in the Admin Console.
+To contact Adobe Customer Care, navigate to the Support tab in the Admin Console.
 This page lets you do the following:

 - Manage your support cases (Enterprise only)